-Monday: Discussion of course description, handouts, and class calendar.
+Wednesday: Discussion of course description, handouts, and class calendar.
 Selection of members for writing/peer review groups (please exchange names and email addresses).

-Tour of the Writing Center, Wednesday, September 26.

-Schedule an appointment for next week to have someone in the Writing Center review your rough draft of Essay #1 before next Friday when we will complete Peer Reviews on the rough drafts.
+\\\ Tour of the Writing Center, Friday, April 5, followed by a review of the "Grammar Gripes" handout.
+Remember to schedule an appointment for next week to have someone in the Writing Center review your rough draft of Essay #1 before next Friday when we will complete Peer Reviews on the rough drafts.